DIY Measuring Guide

 F: Doors

 When taking measurements, think about where you are hanging the pad.
 You may need to install the wall pads above a floor mat or baseboard.
-To indicate where each obstacle is located at on the wall, always face the wall head on and start from the left.
-The bottom of the pad is called the “baseline," measure from the baseline on upward.
-In the diagrams, the letters represent the measurements needed for cutout.
+To indicate where each obstacle is located on the wall, always face the wall head-on and start from the left.
+The bottom of the pad is called the “baseline.”
+Measure from the baseline upward.
+In the diagrams, the letters represent the measurements needed for the cutout.

 North Wall: Outlets/light switch and window